Bombus vestalis

 Bombus vestalis, the vestal cuckoo bumblebee, is a species of cuckoo bumblebee that lives in most of Europe, as well as North Africa and western Asia.
 It is a brood parasite that takes over the nests of other bee species.
 Its primary host is Bombus terrestris (the buff-tailed bumblebee).
-After its initial classification as Psithyrus vestalis, this bumblebee recently was reclassified into the genus Bombus, subgenus Psithyrus.
+After its initial classification as Psithyrus vestalis, this bumblebee was recently reclassified into the genus Bombus, subgenus Psithyrus.

 Description

 The queen is a large bumblebee with a length up to 21 mm and a wingspan of 37 mm; the male is considerably smaller (16 mm).
 The bumblebee is predominantly black, with an orange collar.
 The third tergite has a border of yellow hairs, and the hairs on the fifth tergite are mostly white.
 The males are similar to the females, but smaller and with longer antennae.

 It is similar in appearance to another cuckoo bumblebee, Bombus bohemicus, but is distinguishable by either the length of the antennal segments or dissection and comparison of the genitalia.
 In Bombus vestalis, the fifth antennal segment will be the same length as the third and fourth together.

 A key characteristic of Bombus vestalis is the lack of corbiculae or a pollen basket on the hind legs of the bee.
 This is evolutionarily relevant because Bombus vestalis does not make its own nests or collect its own resources.
 With its larger body and poor foraging skills, the female Bombus vestalis are adapted to taking over nests of other species which have already been made and using the workers in these colonies to collect pollen.